cardat/cardat.github.com/data.md

 - Open a command prompt and run the command "rclone config".
 - Follow the on-screen instructions to configure Rclone.
-- When prompted for the WebDav URL, enter "https://cloudstor.aarnet.edu.au/plus/webdav/" and press Enter.
+- When prompted for the WebDav URL, enter "https://cloud.car-dat.org/" and press Enter.
-- When prompted for the username and password, enter your CloudStor login credentials.
+- When prompted for the username and password, enter your NextCloud Files login credentials.

 Optionally, you can create a .bat file named "mountrclone.bat" with the following content to automatically mount the drive:

 >@echo off
 >
->start c:\rclone\rclone mount --vfs-cache-mode full CloudStor:/ z:
+>start c:\rclone\rclone mount --vfs-cache-mode full Cloud.car-dat.org:/ z:

-This command will mount the CloudStor drive to the Z: drive letter.
+This command will mount the Cloud.car-dat.org drive to the Z: drive letter.

 ## MacOS

 1. Install Rclone by running the command "brew install rclone" in Terminal.
 2. Configure Rclone by running the command "rclone config" in Terminal.
 3. Follow the on-screen instructions to configure Rclone.
-4. When prompted for the WebDav URL, enter "https://cloudstor.aarnet.edu.au/plus/webdav/" and press Enter.
+4. When prompted for the WebDav URL, enter "https://cloud.car-dat.org/" and press Enter.
-5. When prompted for the username and password, enter your CloudStor login credentials.
+5. When prompted for the username and password, enter your NextCloud Files login credentials.

 ## Linux

 1. Install Rclone by running the command "sudo apt-get install rclone" in Terminal.
 2. Configure Rclone by running the command "rclone config" in Terminal.
 3. Follow the on-screen instructions to configure Rclone.
-4. When prompted for the WebDav URL, enter "https://cloudstor.aarnet.edu.au/plus/webdav/" and press Enter.
+4. When prompted for the WebDav URL, enter "https://cloud.car-dat.org/" and press Enter.
-5. When prompted for the username and password, enter your CloudStor login credentials.
+5. When prompted for the username and password, enter your NextCloud Files login credentials.

 More information and instructions to set up automatic syncing is [https://linuxnewbieguide.org/rclone/](https://linuxnewbieguide.org/rclone/)